hameedsk381/yesj-root/DOCKER_README.md

 2. **Permission issues**: Ensure Docker has the necessary permissions to access the project directories

 3. **Build failures**: Make sure all dependencies are correctly specified in package.json files

+4. **Multiple ports exposed**: When using docker-compose.override.yml, both development (3000) and production (80) ports may be exposed.
+Use docker-compose.staging.yml for clean production deployments.

 ### Logs